MyTooliT/Protocol/Protocol.md

 ### Abstracted CAN Messages

-As mentioned in the Introduction the MyToolIt protocol derives the priorities message concept from CAN20.
+As mentioned in the Introduction the MyTooliT protocol derives the priorities message concept from CAN20.
 Therefore, the CAN-Header (Identifier and DLC) gets abstracted by a 4Byte header as follows (The DLC0 Bit is at position 0 and the command resided in the 2 Bytes at the highest addresses):

 | Bit   | Name                  | Description                                               |
 | ----- | --------------------- | --------------------------------------------------------- |